RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 ![](images/ug/dashboards/Adding_dashboard_By_Toolbar_Btn.png)

-**Note** Different databases have different sets of predefined dashboards.
+**Note:** Different databases have different sets of predefined dashboards.
 DBeaver is delivered with sets of predefined dashboards for such databases as Postgress SQL, MySQL, Oracle, and Exasol.
 It is also possible to create new custom dashboards, for more details see Managing Dashboards.

 You can also add a dashboard by right-click in any place of the dashboards panel and then select the **Add dashboard** menu option.